theSohamTUmbare/RTAVE-Real_Time_Adaptive_Vocabulary_Expansion_For_LLMs/README.md

 Our approach involves a two-phase adaptive vocabulary expansion method, with a focus on real-time updates:

-For more information please check out `Model architecture doc`
+For more information please check out `docs`